To apply to a graduate program in English, the University requires that all prospective students submit the following

 Priority deadlines for applications are generally October 15 for winter, March 15 for spring, April 15 for summer, and May 15 for fall.
 However, the priority deadlines are not strictly followed.

-The first exception to this is the Creative Writing program, which only admits students for the fall semester and has a December 15th (or closest business day) deadline for applications.
+The first exception to this is the Creative Writing program, applications for which are accepted throughout the year and reviewed semi-annually.

 The second exception is for students who wish to apply for graduate assistantships, which tend to run for a full academic year beginning in the Fall semester.
 For those applying for graduate assistantships, applications are due by January 23.